SmartFarmingLab/field_dataset_survey/README.md

-## Categories

-### Plant Disease and Pest Identification
-Datasets focusing on identifying diseases and pests in various crops, including corn, rice, soybeans, and more.

-### Weed Detection and Classification
-Organized by crop type:
-- Cotton
-- Wheat
-- Maize
-- Chickpeas
-- Other crops
-- Weeds on grass/pasture areas

-### Seedling and Plant Classification
-Includes datasets for both seedling identification and mature plant classification.

-### Crop Segmentation and Detection
-Datasets for various detection tasks including:
-- Semantic segmentation
-- Growth stage estimation
-- Plant counting
-- Crop detection

 ## Acknowledgements

 This work and the Rubin Feldschwarm® ÖkoSystem project are funded by the German Federal Ministry of Education and Research (BMBF) (grant no. 03RU2U051F, 03RU2U053C).